lfit/itpol/developer-security-hygiene.md

 #### Web of Trust (WoT) vs. Trust on First Use (TOFU)

-PGP uses a trust delegation mechanism known as the "Web of Trust."
+PGP incorporates a trust delegation mechanism known as the "Web of Trust."
 At its core, this is an attempt to replace the need for centralized Certification Authorities of the HTTPS/TLS world.
-Instead of various software makers dictating who should be your trusted certification authorities, PGP leaves this responsibility to each user.
+Instead of various software makers dictating who should be your trusted certifying entity, PGP leaves this responsibility to each user.

 Unfortunately, very few people understand how the Web of Trust works, and even fewer bother to keep it going.
 It remains an important aspect of the OpenPGP